-What’s run-off insurance, I hear you ask?
-Well, you may recall in our previous blog, ‘short term professional indemnity insurance’ we highlighted some pitfalls when purchasing pi insurance.
 Specifically, the risk of only buying pi cover for a short-term contract.
-In this blog, we explained how professional indemnity works, particularly the nature of ‘claims made’ policies.
+In this blog, we will explain how Professional Indemnity insurance in Australia works, particularly the nature of ‘claims made’ policies.
 If you haven’t already done so, read our blog or seen our short video.
 We recommend doing so before reading further.

 For professional, contractors or consultants that have gaps between contracts, we always recommend renewing your professional indemnity insurance policy.
 If you’re only taking on a one-off contract, then you need run off insurance.
 This also applies if you’re winding up a company that has professional liabilities.
 This way, you will continue to be protected against claims long after the contract work has been done.

 Perhaps, the best way to explain run off professional indemnity is by way of an example.

 Run-off pi insurance can be purchased prior to cessation of the business or finalisation of a project.
 Also, it be purchased on a multi year basis or on an annual basis.
 If bought on a multi year basis, it’s just one upfront premium payment.
 That being said, it doesn’t mean that you need to maintain the same level of premium payments for the run-off period.
 Typically, run-off cover allows for reduced premium costs over time.
 You see, premium reductions are in line with the amount of time since the work was completed.

 Often, we see clauses in contracts requiring professionals to maintain pi insurance for 6 years after completion of a contract.
 That being said, there is no fixed rule about how long run-off cover should be maintained.
 Maybe, consider things such as contractual obligations or statutory requirement needs.